Middle College Frequently Asked Questions and Answers

 A mature student who is ready to transition to an adult-oriented college environment.

-What student does not qualify?
+What type of student does not qualify?

 What factors have proven to dramatically limit the success a student can have in the program?